 Salvaged windows from a free pile are hung from the bottom of the deck as a screen.

 A ladder found for a few dollars at a salvage shop becomes a bean trellis every year.
-Obviously this is from summer, here is what it looks like now.
+Obviously this is from summer.
 The cinder blocks were also recycled and given a face lift.

 Random piece of old fencing helps hold a floppy oak-leaf hydrangea up.

 Another coke box-turned-planter.

 You can do this too!
 You could spend a lot of money buying fancy new pots.
 You can also spend a lot of money buying salvaged items because (at least in Seattle) salvage shops are smokin’ hot.
 But don’t do either of those!
 Look around… there are all kinds of things out there to find that are free, or close to it.
 Most of the things I use were found in salvage shops under $5 or were things that were passed down to me and I have no indoor space for.
 Here is one way!

 The Easiest Way to Grow Plants in Found, Re-used, or Re-purposed Objects